-These awards are for achievements that have impacted the nurse practitioner (NP) profession on a national and/or international level and incorporated the AANP mission into the success of their initiative(s).
+These awards are for achievements that have impacted the NP profession on a national or international scale and for NPs who have incorporated the AANP mission into the success of their initiative(s).

 Award nominations must be submitted electronically on the AANP National Leadership Awards Nomination Form.
 Any current AANP member may submit a nomination of 250 words or fewer detailing the reasons for nominating an individual for either award.
 Additionally, two letters of support from individuals other than the nominator must accompany each nomination.
-Current AANP elected leadership and awards committee members are not eligible to receive either of these awards during their term of office.
+AANP elected leadership and Awards Committee members are not eligible to receive either of these awards during their term of office.

 The Towers Pinnacle Award was launched in 2013 by the Board of Directors of the American Association of Nurse Practitioners® (AANP) in honor of Jan Towers, PhD, NP-C, CRNP, FAAN, FAANP, an accomplished and much admired leader in the NP movement.
 Dr. Towers has been at the forefront of legislative and regulatory issues, guiding health policy initiatives to ensure that NPs and their patients are represented wherever health care is being discussed.
 She has informed and educated numerous NPs on issues related to health policy through presentations at regional and national conferences.
 Her steadfast commitment, keen insight and vigilance have served to guide and direct NPs toward their current recognition as reimbursable providers of high-quality health care nationwide.
 The result of her life’s work is increased awareness by legislators and the general public of NPs’ contributions to health care, as well as advancement in expanding the scope of practice for NPs, advocating for equity in pay for services and expanding the commitment of NP professional organizations to provide leadership on health policy issues.
 Recipients of this prestigious award should exemplify Dr. Towers’ advocacy, passion and dedication to the advancement of the NP role through policy, practice and education.